 These are not cosmetic settings.
 They affect how invoices render, how checkout totals display, and how clients see their billing history.
 Getting the formatting wrong erodes trust — a European client expects to see 1.234,56 EUR, not 1,234.56 EUR.

 Manually updating exchange rates is tedious and error-prone.
-FluxBilling automates this entirely:
+FluxBilling automates this:

 - Configurable API sources — Connect to exchange rate providers for live rates